shakfu/llamalib/README.md

 The initial milestone for each wrapper type was to create a high-level wrapper of the `simple.cpp` llama.cpp example, following by a low-level one.
 The high-level wrapper c++ code is placed in `llamalib.h` single-header library, and wrapping is complete for all three frameworks.
 The final object is to fully wrap the functionality of `llama-cli` for all three wrapper-types.

+Nonetheless, not all wrapping efforts proceed at an equal pace: in general, the cython wrapper will likely be the most advanced of the 3.

 It goes without saying that any help / collaboration / contributions to accelerate the above would be welcome!